mymonero/mymonero-app-js/docs/TECHNOLOGY.md

 #### Password-Protection

-**(Seeking community audit.)** In order to accomplish password-protection, we developed a symmetric key encryption library for strings and JSON documents, which is currently based on the Node.JS crypto library and [RNCryptor](http://rncryptor.github.io)/[JSCryptor](https://github.com/chesstrian/JSCryptor) [3].
+**(SEEKING COMMUNITY AUDIT)** In order to accomplish password-protection, we developed a symmetric key encryption library for strings and JSON documents, which is currently based on the Node.JS crypto library and [RNCryptor](http://rncryptor.github.io)/[JSCryptor](https://github.com/chesstrian/JSCryptor) [3].

+**Note** that under Cordova (mobile JS app), which has been implemented to prepare `./www` via [webpack](http://webpack.js.org) (see [Cordova Installation Notes](./docs/CORDOVA_INSTALL.md)), the `crypto` lib is automatically shimmed to another browser-friendly implementation.
+[4]

 Encrypting at database (de)serialization-time was investigated but revealed to be a non-starter for a various reasons.
 Instead, the database doesn't know about the encryption, and consumers are also responsible for responding to and handling events such as password changes.

 On idle timeout, the in-memory decrypted data / runtime is torn down, primarily as a security feature.
-Once the user enters their password, the runtime is reconstructed [4].
+Once the user enters their password, the runtime is reconstructed [5].

 1. `local_modules/DocumentPersister`